The next episode is something that makes thematic sense for me to do as a Christmas thing? That never happens!

 So we should talk about Christmas and Santa.

 The popularity of today’s red-suited, white-bearded, ho-ho-ho-ing Santa Claus is largely down to the incredible success of a 1930s Coca Cola marketing campaign, but Coke didn’t invent him (as they have been known to claim).
 There’s an incredibly long and complicated mess of different traditions that went into him, ultimately going back to a 4th century AD Roman bishop, Saint Nicholas, and the Norse deity Odin, which all gets drawn together in the early 19th century American poem A Visit From St. Nicholas (this is the famous rhyme that begins “‘Twas the night before Christmas”).
 St. Nicholas lived in Myra, in what is now southwest Turkey, and was a founding signatory of the Nicene Creed, an important codification of early Christian faith that has been inherited in some form or another by pretty much all the major modern denominations of Christianity.
 He’s important here because, as well as being the patron saint of children, he supposedly had a reputation for generosity and gift-giving (particularly for leaving coins in strangers’ shoes), which led to traditions of gift-giving on his feast day in December in several European cultures.
 The most famous of these today is the Dutch version, where he is known as Sinterklaas, a corruption of the Dutch Sint Nicolaas.
 Sinterklaas still keeps the mitre and red-and-gold robes traditionally worn by bishops (probably not by the original St. Nicholas, but hey, who’s counting?), and you can sort of see how Santa’s red suit might be related to this costume, though Sinterklaas is a fair bit more stately and dignified.
 One of the things about Sinterklaas that’s really interesting in the context of Holiday Hi-Jynx is that, instead of the elves we’re familiar with in the English-speaking world, he is traditionally accompanied by a figure called Zwarte Piet (Black Peter; plural Zwarte Pieten), a man in blackface and frilly 17th century clothing, who punishes naughty children by smacking them with a broom or even kidnapping them in a burlap sack.
 Zwarte Piet is probably dark-skinned because he’s supposed to be a Moor from southern Spain (which is where Sinterklaas lives, not at the North Pole like Santa).
-In recent years the character has become controversial because he’s seen by some as a racist caricature – and considering the prevalence of a racist slave ideology in the colonial days of the old Dutch Empire, the period that produced the first depictions of the character, that may not be too far off the mark.
-The similarity with the controversy Game Freak has faced over Jynx in the past is obvious, and Zwarte Piet may well explain why Santa’s assistants in this episode are Jynx.
+In recent years the character has become controversial because he’s seen by some as a racist caricature – and considering the prevalence of a racist slaver ideology in the colonial days of the old Dutch Empire, the period that produced the first depictions of the character, that may not be too far off the mark.
+The similarity with the controversy Game Freak and Nintendo have faced over Jynx in the past is obvious, and Zwarte Piet may well explain why Santa’s assistants in this episode are Jynx.

 There are bits of the Santa Claus tradition that Saint Nicholas doesn’t readily explain, though – why does Santa ride through the sky on a sleigh pulled by reindeer, and how does Santa know so much about all the children of the world, and whether they’ve been ‘naughty’ or ‘nice’?
 Well.
 There’s a good chance some of that stuff is pulled from pagan figures who got mixed in with Saint Nicholas at some point during the Middle Ages, which sounds weird but is actually really common; when Mediaeval pagans become Christian they tend to bring a lot of their existing traditions and cultural ideas with them.
 The old Norse god Odin is all-knowing thanks to the information provided by his raven spies, Thought and Memory, who observe the good and bad actions of mortals.
 The elf craftsmen of Santa’s workshop are out of northern European mythology, where dark elves (who are often synonymous with dwarfs), are the greatest smiths in the world, though most modern depictions of them come to us via the Victorian sugar-sweet conception of elves and fairies.
 The flying reindeer may have something to do with Odin’s eight-legged flying horse, Sleipnir (the product of that one time when Loki turned into a mare and banged a horse; no, seriously, look it up), though it’s difficult to say because I don’t think there were flying steeds of any kind in the Saint Nicholas/Sinterklaas/Father Christmas tradition until the early 19th century.
 There’s something really quite amazing, to me, about how all of this stuff gets condensed into modern ‘canonical’ Santa Claus, a form in which it can then be exported wholesale to Far Eastern countries like Japan, where the original folklore is all totally alien.